 So not only have variable-speed pumps always been my first recommendation, but they’ll also soon be required by law.
 You bet I’m feeling pretty validated right about now.

 Since variable-speed pumps only save more with time, the sooner the better.
-Get the 1.5 HP Variable Speed Blue Torrent Thunder In-Ground Swimming Pool Pump—it has major versatility from slow to high-powered, and also comes with a lifetime warranty.
+Get the 1.5 HP Variable Speed Blue Torrent Thunder In-Ground Swimming Pool Pump—it has major versatility from slow to high-powered, and also comes with an industry leading warranty.

 Not Just Required by Law—Your Wallet Will Thank You.